Activist, Georgia mayor clash over renaming street for Obama

 VALDOSTA, Ga.
-(AP) — A civil rights activist is clashing with a Georgia mayor over a proposal to rename a street for former President Barack Obama.
+(AP) — A civil rights activist clashed with a Georgia mayor over a proposal to rename a street for former President Barack Obama.

 The Valdosta Daily Times reports police escorted 80-year-old Rev. Floyd Rose from a Valdosta city council meeting Thursday after Mayor John Gayle said he kept talking beyond his public comment time.